CitrineInformatics/gemd-docs/docs/specification/attributes.md

 # Attributes

-**Properties** are characteristics of a material that could be measured, e.g. chemical composition, density, or yield strength.
+**Properties** are characteristics of a material that could be measured (e.g., chemical composition, density, or yield strength).

 > I recorded a measurement run of the density of my cookie.
 I measured the property to be a [Nominal Real Value](../value-types/#nominal-real-value) of 604 kg/m³.

 **Conditions** are the environmental variables (typically measured) that may affect a process or measurement: e.g. Temperature, Pressure.
->  "The reading on the thermometer inside my oven as I bake cookies was 355 degrees, and I know that my thermometer is only accurate to +- 5 degrees, so I'll make that a [Uniform Real Value](../value-types/#uniform-real-value) with a `lower_bound` of 350 and an `upper_bound` of 360.
+>  The reading on the thermometer inside my oven as I bake cookies was 355 degrees, and I know that my thermometer is only accurate to +- 5 degrees, so I'll make that a [Uniform Real Value](../value-types/#uniform-real-value) with a `lower_bound` of 350 and an `upper_bound` of 360.

 **Parameters** are the non-environmental variables (typically specified and controlled) that may affect a process or measurement: e.g. Oven Dial Temperature Position for a kiln firing, or Magnification for a measurement taken with a SEM.
 >  The "Bake Cookies" Process Spec has two parameters: a [Nominal Real Value](../value-types/#nominal-real-value) of 30 minutes for bake duration, and a [Nominal Real Value](../value-types/#nominal-real-value) of 350 degrees for oven temperature setting